benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 Notes:

 - Here are a bunch of resources
-- I've aggregated all the links I had listed throughout
+- I've aggregated all the links I had listed throughout the talk
-- I also wanted to talk about **Debugging** in RTL, but I didn't have time so there's a link
+- I really wanted to talk about **Debugging** in RTL
+  - There are some key differences & cool features from Enzyme
+  - But I just didn't have time
+  - So there's a link
 - If you're still on Enzyme, I specifically mentioned `runAllPromises` as an async solution
   - The **Asynchronous testing with Enzyme & React in Jest** blog post explains it all